GAPSL: A Gradient-Aligned Parallel Split Learning over Data-Heterogeneous Edge Computing Systems: Performance Evaluation

 \subsubsection{Training Performance of \name}

-Fig.~\ref{fig:simulation_overall_curve} demonstrates the superior performance of \name over four benchmarks on CIFAR-10 and CIFAR-100 datasets under IID and non-IID settings. \name consistently achieves higher accuracy and faster convergence speed across both IID and non-IID settings.
+Fig.~\ref{fig:simulation_overall_curve} demonstrates the superior performance of \name over four benchmarks on CIFAR-10 and CIFAR-100 datasets under IID and non-IID settings. \name consistently achieves superior performance across both IID and non-IID settings.
 This performance gain is primarily attributed to the synergistic design of LGI and GDA, which effectively identifies the global optimization direction and rectifies local gradient updates via gradient direction alignment.
-Specifically, the performance gap between \name and PSL reveals the advantage of our tailored GDA scheme, which employs direction-aware regularization to mitigate local bias and expedite convergence.
+Though vanilla SL is theoretically equivalent to centralized mini-batch SGD, GAPSL slightly outperforms it under IID settings.
+This improvement stems from the regularization provided by the GDA, which acts as a smoothing filter over the stochastic noise in local mini-batch sampling to mitigate gradient jitter.
 While data heterogeneity induces severe gradient conflicts, \name demonstrates remarkable resilience, effectively resolving gradient inconsistency to maintain robust convergence toward the global optimum.
 In contrast, vanilla SL and PSL exhibit significant performance degradation, particularly under non-IID settings, due to their lack of statistical gradient calibration.
 Although SFL and EPSL offer moderate gains through model aggregation or partial synchronization, they still fall short of the efficacy achieved by \name.
 By comparing Fig.~\ref{fig:vgg_cifar_iid} with Fig.~\ref{fig:vgg_cifar_non_iid}, and Fig.~\ref{fig:vit_cifar_iid} with Fig.~\ref{fig:vit_cifar_non_iid}, we show that \name and the other four benchmarks experience slower convergence under the non-IID setting than the IID setting.